-- A. Clothing that is not properly fastened; - B. Clothing, hair styles, piercings, jewelry, or accessories that are dangerous to the health and safety of yourself or others or are distracting or disruptive to the orderly learning environment; - C. Clothing that exposes undergarments or body parts in an indecent or vulgar manner; - D. Clothing that is unlined sheer or unlined lace; - E Clothing that is form fitting, unless proper outer garments are worn over top of it; - F. Sleepwear or outer garments traditionally designed as undergarments such as boxer shorts or bras; - G. Clothing, including outer garments or accessories (such as backpacks, jewelry, and purses) which have slogans, signs, images, or symbols that:
+- Clothing that is not properly fastened; Α. - Β. Clothing, piercings, jewelry, or accessories that are dangerous to the health and safety of yourself or others or are distracting or disruptive to the orderly learning environment; - C. Pajamas or sleepwear; - Outer garments traditionally designed as undergarments such as boxer shorts or D. bras; - E. Clothing, including outer garments or accessories (such as backpacks, jewelry, and purses) which have slogans, signs, images, or symbols that: - Promote drugs, alcohol, tobacco, gang identification, weapons, or lewd • sexual behavior; or

-- Promote drugs, alcohol, tobacco, gang identification, weapons, or lewd sexual behavior or - Denigrate or promote discrimination for or against an individual or group on the basis of age, color, disability, national origin, sexual orientation, race, religion or gender. - H. Hats, bandannas, sweat bands, headgear, or other head coverings inside the school building, except when approved by the principal/designee; - I. Combs, curlers, or hair picks; or - J. Sunglasses inside the school building.
+- Denigrate or promote discrimination for or against an individual or group on the basis of age, color, disability, national origin, sexual orientation, race, religion or gender. - F. Sunglasses, hats, bandannas, sweat bands, headgear, or other head coverings inside the school building, except when approved by the principal/designee; - G. Clothing that exposes undergarments or body parts in an indecent or vulgar manner, including clothing that is unlined sheer, unlined lace, ripped jeans or ripped shorts; or - H. Wearable technology and other attire that interferes with instruction or student safety pursuant to Policy 5136 Student Use of Personally-Owned Wireless Communication Devices.